Eight Bells Community Strength - Community Navigator Volunteer

 - have a physical or learning disability

-We will provide this support through Community Navigator volunteers who are fully trained and DBS checked with good local knowledge of what is going on in the community.
+We will provide this service and support through Community Navigator Volunteers who are fully trained and DBS checked with good local knowledge of what is going on in the community.

 To become a community navigator, you need to have the right attitude and qualities.
 You must have a friendly nature and good listening skills and be able to connect with a wide range of people.
 You will need to take the time to understand the needs and interests of the person you are helping.
 You will build their confidence to make good choices and grow their support networks.

 Tasks and activities of a Community Navigator include:

 Visiting people in their homes, getting to know them and what is important to them.